USU 1320: History and Civilization

 Where they lived is no less difficult to assess.
 Called the homeland problem and a matter of great debate among scholars, this question may ultimately also be unanswerable, inasmuch as the Indo-Europeans were in all likelihood a nomadic people and, while they may have had a home range, it's possible they had no specific homeland as such.
 And because nomads leave behind few traces archaeologically, at least compared to settled folk, historians are left grasping at straws in the wind here.

 Tantalizing hints, however, emerge from the data, too.
-For example, the patterns of dispersion among languages should after all furnish some sort of indication as to the migrational paths followed by the Indo-Europeans.
+For example, the patterns of dispersion among Indo-European languages should after all furnish some sort of indication as to the migrational paths followed by the Indo-Europeans.
 Tracing those backwards ought, then, to provide at least a general indication of their place of origin.
 Moreover, similarities and differences in the daughter languages should also help point to how this dispersion proceeded, or at least where groups were at different times.
 But unfortunately, just as with glossochronology, there are too many variables at work, and no consensus has emerged among scholars about anything but the most basic solutions to the homeland problem.
-All in all, it seems safe to say only that the Indo-Europeans probably lived in or around the steppes of southern Russia at some point, simply because that area is central in the vast territory their descendants would later come to occupy.
+In sum, it seems safe to say only that the Indo-Europeans probably lived in or around the steppes of southern Russia at some point, simply because that area is central in the vast territory their descendants would later come to occupy.
 Little more can be said with certainty.

 In spite of not being able to answer some of the most basic questions about the Indo-Europeans, the body of data about them that we do have is very great, too.
 Of the original Indo-European civilization, many features can be reconstructed by comparing similar elements found widely among its daughter civilizations.
 For example, the Indo-Europeans must have been polytheistic, since all Indo-European cultures are—or at least were originally—that way.
-Their chief god was probably an entity whom they called "Sky-Father," because a name of this sort is seen in quite a few daughter cultures, perhaps best of all, the Romans whose principal deity was known as Ju-piter ("Day-father") and the Greeks whose god Zeus ("Day") headed up their pantheon.
+Their chief god was probably an entity whom they called "Sky-Father," because a name of this sort is seen in quite a few daughter cultures, for instance, the Romans whose principal deity was known as Ju-piter ("Day-father") and the Greeks whose god Zeus ("Day") headed up their pantheon.

 But the linguistic evidence affords an even closer view of the original Indo-European civilization.
 Words which derive from Proto-Indo-European and appear in several of its daughter languages suggest the existence of certain things within a shared experience, such as aspects of family life.
 One linguist writes: